 Arrest Reports: Persons seeking copies of arrest reports are referred to the prosecuting attorney.
 The City Attorney (Scott Joint Prosecution Assn.) prosecutes petty misdemeanors, misdemeanors and gross misdemeanor violations.
 The Scott County Attorney Office prosecutes felony violations and all juvenile offenders.
 Their phone number is 952.496.8240.

-Incident/Case Reports: 25 cents per page with additional costs for requests of more than 100 pages.
+Incident/Case Reports: No charge for the first nine pages; 25 cents per page for pages 10-100, with additional costs for requests of more than 100 pages.
 Inactive case reports may be released to the general public.
-Reports that are still under investigation will not be released until the investigation is completed.
+Reports that are still under investigation can not be released until the investigation is completed.

-Statistical Reports: 25 cents per page with additional costs for requests of more than 100 pages.
+Statistical Reports: No charge for the first nine pages; 25 cents per page for pages 10-100, with additional costs for requests of more than 100 pages.

 VHS Tapes: $30 per tape.